apache/couchdb/src/docs/src/ddocs/mango.rst

 .. warning::

-    While CouchDB will happily store just about anything JSON, the mango system has limitations about what it can work with:
+    While CouchDB will happily store just about anything JSON, Mango has limitations about what it can work with:

     * Empty field names (``""``) cannot be queried ("One or more conditions is missing a field name.")